ethereum/web3.py/docs/overview.rst

    The AsyncHTTPProvider is still under active development.
 Not all JSON-RPC methods and middleware are available yet.
-The list of available methods and middleware can be seen on the :ref:`AsyncHTTPProvider` docs
+The list of available methods and middleware can be seen on the :class:`~web3.providers.async_rpc.AsyncHTTPProvider` docs

 .. code-block:: python